dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/redshift-qs.md

     </div>

 6. Click **Test Connection**.
 This verifies that dbt Cloud can access your Redshift cluster.
-7. Click **Continue** if the test succeeded.
+7. Click **Next** if the test succeeded.
 If it failed, you might need to check your Redshift settings and credentials.

 ## Set up a dbt Cloud managed repository
 <Snippet src="tutorial-managed-repo" />